 Abraham was ready to sacrifice Isaac, his beloved son, because he knew that though God gave Isaac to him, the child was still God’s possession.
 Can God ask you back what He gave to you?
 How willingly can you give back to God what He has given you?
 And for fearing God and not withholding Isaac from Him, see what God did for Abraham: “Then the Angel of the LORD called to Abraham a second time out of heaven, and said: ‘By Myself I have sworn, says the LORD, because you have done this thing, and have not withheld even your beloved son, I swear by my own self that I will bless you richly.
 I will multiply your descendants into countless millions, like the stars of the sky and the sand on the seashore.
 They will conquer their enemies, and through your descendants, all the nations of the earth will be blessed — all because you have obeyed My voice.’
 So Abraham returned to his young men, and they rose and went together to Beersheba; and Abraham dwelt at Beersheba” (Genesis 22:15-19 NLT).

 Did you see that?
 God enlarged the covenant He had earlier made with him.
 Those who’re stingy towards God cheat themselves; they rob themselves of the blessing that would have followed.
-Prov 11:24-25 says, “There is one who scatters, yet increases more; and there is one who withholds more than is right, but it leads to poverty.
+Proverbs 11:24-25 says, “There is one who scatters, yet increases more; and there is one who withholds more than is right, but it leads to poverty.
 The generous soul will be made rich, and he who waters will also be watered himself” (NKJV).
 Jesus said in Luke 12:21, “Yes, a person is a fool to store up earthly wealth but not have a rich relationship with God” (NLT).

 Generous and joyful giving by David and the people